If ssh-copy-id or the Mac OS X command does not work on your Linux machine

 [server]$ ssh -v firstname.lastname@example.org

 Check the output for your public key name.
 If the output indicates that ssh is looking for 'id_rsa' and you are using a custom key name, then this likely explains why you still cannot log in without entering your password.
-To remedy this, enter the following:
+To remedy this, enter the following to add your custom key name:

 [server]$ ssh-add ~/.ssh/customkey_rsa